-Here we have the famous fork evolution talked about in Seminar #4.
+Here we have the famous fork evolution.
 Notice the amazing way that the fork evolved from the knife over millions of years!
 See?
 Arranging things in order, based on appearance or anything else, does not prove they had a common ancestor, but instead a common designer.

 In the article “10 Questions for Evolutionists,” several people were upset that many of the questions did not deal with “evolution.”

 The article was not titled “10 Questions about Evolution,” it was “10 Questions for Evolutionists.”
 To say that we are ignorant of evolution theory because the first seven questions deal with the problems before life in the evolution theory is a terrible excuse and an obvious attempt to avoid the questions rather than dealing with some honest issues that need to be addressed.
 Indeed, “cosmic evolution,” “chemical evolution,” “stellar evolution,”and “organic evolution” have some serious problems before we even reach the stage of “macro” or “micro” evolution.
 These questions do not show a lack of understanding of the evolution world view, but rather pose a serious threat to the entire religious world view of Evolutionism.